andrewgcx71/cs61b-sp18/3.Projects/proj3/README.md

 Introduction:
 ------------

-This project is based on Google map, click on [project discription](https://sp18.datastructur.es/materials/proj/proj3/proj3) for more information and below for a quick demo for functionalities.
+This project is based on Google map, click on [Project 3](https://sp18.datastructur.es/materials/proj/proj3/proj3).
 -----------------------------------------------------------------------------------------------

 It will be slow.